-The point is, you are not coming from a stable place to judge because of the extremely narrow view you’ve adopted.
+The point is, you are not coming from a stable place to judge because of the narrow view you’ve adopted.

-Do you see now the unfortunate position you find yourself in?
+Do you see the unfortunate position you find yourself in?

-The Two Paths at Breakup
+The Two Paths At Breakup

-The following applies if you have now broke up.
+The following applies if you have broken up.
 If you haven’t, use it to learn a useful lesson.
-It could be crucial!
+It could be crucial.

 Let me talk about the two paths that follow a breakup.

 When your ex felt crowded by you, the smartest thing to have done at the breakup point is give the space they desired.

 By extension, the worst thing you could have done would be to increase your intensity and crowd him or her.

 Path one removes stress from the situation.
 Creating space and opportunity for a willing return.
 Path two adds stress, causes more damage, and pushes them away with more resolve to stay away.

 Those are the two paths.